abhinavsingh01/image-store/README.md

 12. GET/DOWNLOAD image - success
 13. GET/DOWNLOAD image - error on wrong album id

+## Module testing
+- GINKGo is used to perform module testing.
+- Album and Image are main microservices and tests for them are in tests fold.

 ## Points
 - Images are stored locally inside container.
 In ideal scenario Object storage like S3 should be used.
 - Some data should be cached using Redis.